Manu Feildel: Community work

 In March 2013, Feildel trekked the Kokoda Track to raise money for CanTeen, the Australian organisation for young people living with cancer.
 Each participant donated $5,000 to join the trek.

 Feildel is also an ambassador for Camp Quality, a children's family cancer charity whose motto is "laughter is the best medicine".

 ANZUP Cancer Trials Group

-In 2019, Manu took part in the ANZUP Cancer Trials Group's Rude Food campaign.
-Manu prepared a selection of "rude" looking dishes to raise awareness for "below the belt" (penile, prostate, testicular, bladder and kidney) cancers.
+In 2019, Feildel took part in the ANZUP Cancer Trials Group's Rude Food campaign.
+He prepared a selection of "rude" looking dishes to raise awareness for "below the belt" (penile, prostate, testicular, bladder and kidney) cancers.

-In 2020, Manu joined ANZUP Cancer Trials Group as a Below the Belt Ambassador.
-Manu participated in the 2020 Below the Belt #YourWay Challenge in September 2020, completing 854 kilometres on his bicycle and raising $987 for cancer research.
+In 2020, Feildel joined ANZUP Cancer Trials Group as a Below the Belt Ambassador.
+He participated in the 2020 Below the Belt #YourWay Challenge in September 2020, completing 854 kilometres on his bicycle and raising $987 for cancer research.

-In 2021, Manu participated in Dancing with the Stars on Seven Network.
-Manu announced at the beginning of the season that his nominated charity was ANZUP Cancer Trials Group.
+In 2021, Feildel participated in Dancing with the Stars on Seven Network.
+He announced at the beginning of the season that his nominated charity was ANZUP Cancer Trials Group.